Are fleet management and vehicle tracking systems legal in the US?

 An automatic on-board recording device (AOBRD) is a more basic version of the modern ELD.
 It performs the same function as an ELD, recording a driver’s duty status information.

 As of 18 December 2017, only ELDs meet the legal requirements for vehicle tracking.
 This was the deadline by which CMVs (commercial motor vehicles) that didn’t already have AOBRDs were required to be fitted with ELDs.

 However, businesses that were already using AOBRDs on this date have been given longer to upgrade these devices to ELDs.
-The final compliance deadline for switching from an AOBRD to an ELD is December 16 2019.
+The final compliance deadline for switching from an AOBRD to an ELD was December 16 2019.

 How do electronic logging devices work?